hi-i-am-ana/Pathe-Gaumont_movie-platform/README.md

 #  No CAAP Movie Database :clapper:

 To develop a fictitious movie rating platform for Pathé Gaumont cinemas, by accessing the API from [TMDb](https://www.themoviedb.org/).
 The website is accessible for both registered and unregistered visiors, however the ratings are only accessible for registered users.
-Registered users is to rate their favourite movies (between 0 and 5), thus creating our own community score.
+Registered users is to rate their favourite movies (between 0 and 5), thus creating Pathé Gaumont cinemas' own community score.

 ## Motivation
 This is a student project that is a part of the 3 month web development course organised by [Inco Academy](https://www.inco.org.au/incode)